SamuelWu2001/LeetCode2024/1D_DynamicProgramming/139. Word Break/README.md

 ### Evaluate
 > - Finish by giving space and run-time complexity.
 > - Discuss any pros and cons of the solution.
-1. Assume n represents the length of the given string.
+1. Assume n represents the length of the given string and m represents the number of elements in the given dictionary.
-   - Time complexity: O(n^2)
+   - Time complexity: O((m+n)*n^2)
    - Space complexity: O(n)